-• Provide at least one serving each of dark green vegetables, red and orange vegetables, beans and peas (legumes), starchy vegetables, and other vegetables once per week.
+• Provide at least one serving each of dark green vegetables; red and orange vegetables; beans, peas and lentils; starchy vegetables; and other vegetables once per week.

 FRUIT

 • Make at least 1 of the 2 required components of a snack a vegetable or a fruit.